Angiesemerjian/cse15l-lab-reports/Lab3.md

 ```

-The first command searches for files larger than 100 kikobytes within the `./technical` directory.
+The first command searches for files larger than 100 kilobytes within the `./technical` directory.
 It's useful when you need to find large files that may be taking up significant disk space.
 The second command searches for files smaller than 10 kilobytes within the `./technical` directory.
 It's helpful for finding small files that may be insignificant or can be safely deleted.
-This is the output of the find `./technical -type f -size +100K` command.
+This is the output of the `find ./technical -type f -size +100K` command.

+---
 ![Image](Screen Shot 2024-05-21 at 10.04.28 PM.png)